Where’s My Money? The On-Demand Economy Wants to Get Paid

 Despite all the rapid innovation in this new world economy, there’s one specific area that has remained largely stagnant: payments.

-And no, I’m not talking about incoming payments, where companies like Stripe, Braintree, Adyen, and WePay have simplified how businesses accept payments from consumers all around the world.
+And no, I’m not talking about incoming payments; there are many merchant acquirers and payment service providers who have elegantly solved the issues associated with accepting payments from a globally distributed customer base.
 I’m talking about paying out—the fractured process of sending massive volumes of outbound payments to an internationally dispersed workforce or community of sellers.Marketplace platforms don't have a universal solution to handle outbound payment issues.
 Click To Tweet

 Solving the Contractor Payment Puzzle